 That makes our office different from all the others, but in a good way.

-Because of the way we do things, we find that when we're the consumers, we try to stay away from any business that is secretive about costs.
+When we're on the consumer side of things, my team and I try to stay away from any business that is secretive about costs.

 Everything ultimately comes down to money, and if that subject isn’t handled honestly and openly, then (at least to us), that’s a huge red flag.